arnaldoaparicio/arnaldoaparicio.github.io/_drafts/2023-03-16-setting-up-java-in-gentoo.markdown

 {% endhighlight %}

-Now we have successfully installed it.
+Now we have successfully installed it!

 ## Installing an IDE

 I'll be installing an IDE.
 I use VSCode (RIP Atom) but I remember using BlueJ and Eclipse when I was writing Java code in college.
 I'll be installing IntelliJ IDEA: Community Edition, which is something completely unknown to me but I'll use it anyways.

-Now while remaining as root, I'll enter the following:
+While remaining as root, I'll enter the following:
 {% highlight console %}
 host /home/ren # emerge --ask dev-util/idea-community
 {% endhighlight %}

-And let the installation begin.
+And let the installation begin!

-{% highlight console %}
+{% highlight shell %}
 ...
 >>> Installing (12 of 12) dev-util/idea-community-2022.2.3::gentoo